obeli-sk/obelisk-templates/fibo/workflow/README.md

 Try restarting the server in the middle of a workflow, observe the event log in the web UI.

 ### Create a webhook endpoint that calls this workflow
-Create a webhook endpoint that uses this activity.
+Create a webhook endpoint that uses this workflow.
 See the [fibo/webhook_endpoint](../webhook_endpoint) template.